pastorcash/widgets/README.md

-# REACT Widget - Knowledge showcase
+# REACT Widgets - Knowledge showcase

 This project is designed to showcase basic knowledge of REACT programming.
-The app demonstrates the use of the lifecyle hooks in 'function' components.
+The app demonstrates the use of the LIFECYCLE HOOKS in 'function' components.
 It is written using very basic semantic-ui formatting - nothing pretty just functional.
 The code is heavily commented - more than may be needed in a production environment.

 The 'widgets' showcase the following:
-    1) Accordion - useState
+    1) Accordion: useState
-    2) Search - wikipedia api connection
+    2) Search: wikipedia api connection
               - useState, useEffect
               - delayed API request
-    3) Dropdown box - useState, useEffect,
+    3) Dropdown box: useState, useEffect,
-    4) Translate -
+    4) Translate:
-    5) Basic Routing -
+    5) Basic Routing:

 ## Getting Started with Create React App